Bioconductor/bioconductor.org/content/help/newsletters/2016_January.md

 gives information about the potential role of proteins in structuring 3D genome organization.

-In contrast, the Hi-C method provides information about 3D genome structure by identifying long range chromatin interactions on a genome-wide scale.
+The Hi-C method provides information about 3D genome structure by identifying long range chromatin interactions on a genome-wide scale.
 These data are often used to study aspects of genome architecture such as chromosome territories, topological domains, open/closed compartments and chromatin